nikogura/nikogura.com/Documentation.md

 That single canonical source of truth needs to be the same repository as that used for the code itself.

 Docs are instructions for a human.
 Code is instruction for a machine.

-Docs are only good insofar as they match machine instruction, ergo they must be linked.
+Docs are only good insofar as they match the machine instructions, ergo they must be linked.

 The easiest way to maintain that link is to keep them in the same repo.
+See [Occam's Razor](https://en.wikipedia.org/wiki/Occam's_razor).

 ### Keep Docs Up to Date

-Docs are dead as soon as they're unmaintained and out of step.
+Docs are dead as soon as they're unmaintained and out of step with the code.
 How many manuals and architectural diagrams have you seen that were written once long ago and haven't been updated?
-In my experience, that's most of them.
+In my experience, this describes most of them.

 The problem here is that programs - whose features are driven by product teams are dynamic by nature.
 There's always a desire for a new feature.
 Usually there are whole teams of people pushing for changes to software.

 The docs on the other hand are a tedious thing that nobody really pushes for.
 As long as the features are delivered, that's the end of things.

 There's also this prevalent myth that a user interface is 'intuitiive'.
 Nonsense.
+Your product needs docs.

 > The only "intuitive" interface is the nipple.
 After that it's all learned.  --Bruce Ediger